Whitey Ford and Yogi Berra in front of Yankee Stadium, 1956

 My parents were originally staunch Republicans.
 This all changed, totally, during the 1960’s, when they became liberal Democrats.

 The Herald was a good newspaper.
-I would imagine that it was something like the Herald Tribune in New York.
+In editorial stance, it was like the Herald Tribune in New York.

 I was an avid reader of the sports pages.
 I recall, to give just one example, reading about pro basketball games in the 1960’s.
 I used to marvel at Wilt Chamberlain’s point totals.
 In those days, he seemed to be averaging fifty points a game.

 I was also aware of the tabloids, although I didn’t read them regularly.